 Visitor Information Center Grant Program

-Western Montana's Glacier Country (WMGC) has long supported community-based visitor information centers (VICs) with training and financial assistance.
+Western Montana's Glacier Country has long supported community-based visitor information centers (VICs) with training and financial assistance.
 Studies show that community-based VICs are more likely to be used by first-time visitors to that area.
-Visitors who use VICs spend more time in the community and are more likely to stay longer, experience more of what that community has to offer and have an overall better experience.
-Visitors engage with travel counselors, use informational materials and are more likely to change trip plans based on the information obtained.
-VICs do a great job in terms of influencing visitors—helping them learn about what there is to see and do in our region’s communities.
+Visitors who use VICs spend more time in the community, are more likely to stay longer, experience more of what the community has to offer and have a better overall experience.
+Visitors engage with travel counselors, use informational materials and are more likely to change their trip plans based on the information they obtain.
+VICs do a great job of influencing visitors—helping them learn about what there is to see and do in our region’s communities.

 PROGRAM PURPOSE AND GOALS